 What is Your Logo for Hoyvin-Glaivin’s Sake?

 One of my favorite childhood movies was Krull.
-I watched the film several times, had a cardgame, and just thought the premise was so amazing.
+I watched the film many a time, had a cardgame, and just thought the premise was so amazing.
+It included:

 - ☑ Fantastical creatures with magical powers.